 Childhood obesity rate has leveled off with some cities and states reporting recent declines in their rates, thanks to far-reaching changes in food and physical activity.

 This RWJF Health Policy Snapshot explores how the U.S. can create a Culture of Health for Americans of all backgrounds.

 This RWJF Health Policy Snapshot looks into ways schools, states and countries can invest in positive interventions to improve life outcomes in children.

-Kimberly Elliott, director of policy outreach
+Kimberly Elliott, director, public policy

-Renee Woodside, associate
+Renee Woodside, communications project manager

 1634 "Eye" Street, N.W.

 The RWJF Policy unit works with many partners in the nation’s capital to promote public policy that will contribute to building a Culture of Health, where every person has a fair chance to be as healthy as they can be.